tugot17/Paying-Attention-to-Attention/README.md

 # Paying attention to attention
 Presentation and code about basics of the attention mechanism in seq2seq models.

 We present an end-to-end trained solution for translating date information typed by a human into a date format recognizable for a computer.
 Tmplemented solution is using simple attention-based model.
-We present also visualization of trained attention weights.
+We also present a visualization of a trained attention weights.

 Example translation below: